WHAT

 Kaiako will ensure that

-• A clear message will be given by the teacher explaining why the behaviour is unacceptable ie when a tamariki could hurt themselves, other tamariki, adults or property.
+A clear message will be given by the teacher explaining why the behaviour is unacceptable ie when a tamariki could hurt themselves, other tamariki, adults or property and the environment.

-When implementing this policy; teachers are required to familiarise themselves with:
+When implementing this policy; teachers are required to familiarize themselves with: